Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Acknowledgement

 \section{Acknowledgement}

+We are grateful to the anonymous referee and AAS editors for their comments which have helped us to improve this paper.
 This work is supported by the National Natural Science Foundation of China (grant No. 12433003, 11821303, 11973030), and the National Key R\&D Program of China (grant No. 2022YFA1602902).
 TJ thanks Kai Wang, Yangyao Chen, Kangning Diao, Ce Sui, and Zechang Sun for helpful discussions.

 This paper makes use of the ALMA data, publically available at ADS/JAO.ALMA (\#2012.1.00650.S, \#2013.1.01161.S, \#2015.1.00925.S, \#2017.1.00392.S, \#2017.1.00886.L).
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.